AlexandraMAnton/Manual-testing-portofolio/Final Project/README.md

 Testing environment is up and running: [OrangeHRM](https://opensource-demo.orangehrmlive.com/)
 •	Access to the testing environment is given: Username : Admin | Password : admin123
-•	Cycle summary was created
+•	Cycle summary was created;
-•	Test cases were added to the cycle summary
+•	Test cases were added to the cycle summary;
-•	Postman collection with the dependents API methods was created
+•	Postman collection with the dependents API methods was created;
 •	Authorization token was created for accessing the API.